Pengchengzhi/Arduino_cameraVC0706/README.md

 ## Project function
 This project is like an IoT system, but locally distributed, store all data in SD card.

 Sensors can collect environment temperature, humidity, and infrared.
-If environment conditions can't meet the requirements we set, the buzzer will shout to alarm.
-The camera can take pictures every certain delay, and all data will be stored in SD card.
+If environment conditions can't meet the requirements we set, turn on the buzzer.
+CamerVC0706 can take pictures repeatingly after delay, and all data will be stored in SD card.
 Environment temperature, humidity and infrared will be write in a `.txt` file, and pictures will be named like `IMAGE000.jpg`.
-All data in SD card can be covered after certain times of storage.
+Those data in SD card can be covered after certain times of storage.
 ## Pre-requirements
 Add libs to your libraries and run `final.ino`.
 ## Hardware connection